AndrewSykes1/Granular-Compression/README.md

+# Granular Matter Compression Experiment

-This codebase is for an experiment led by Dr. Peshkov pertaining to how granual matter is effected by compression.
+This codebase supports an experiment led by Dr. Peshkov on how granular matter is affected by compression.

-In the current stages there is code to:
--Move 2 lasers vertically at a setup of orbeez like particals in triton (with some added dye for visability) -Record and properly crop a view provided by a camera attatched to a motor -Turn this video file into a hdf5 image stack, which then is used to find the centers of particals This is in hope of being able to determine what effects compression has on particals, namely does position and rotation alter?
-According to other studies, under repetitive compression the position of each partical will not change but the rotation will.
+## Current Capabilities

+- Vertically move two lasers over a setup of Orbeez-like particles suspended in Triton (with added dye for visibility).
+- Record and crop video from a camera attached to a motorized system.
+- Convert video into an HDF5 image stack, which is then used to detect particle centers.

+## Purpose

+The goal is to study how compression affects particles — particularly changes in position and rotation.

+Previous studies suggest that under repeated compression, particle **positions remain unchanged**, but their **rotations vary**.
-We hope to replicate that!
+We aim to replicate and verify those findings!